berkeley-cs294-189/berkeley-cs294-189.github.io/_projects/proj08.md

 title: CS61Cuda - CS61C
 nav_exclude: false
 # Keep to ~2 sentences
 description: Welcome to CS61Cuda!!
-This is a mini‑project that introduces you to GPU programming with CUDA by building up to a fast matrix multiply.
-You’ll start with a CPU reference, write your first CUDA kernels, learn to reason about grids/blocks/threads, and finally add simple vectorization (SIMD) on the GPU.
-An optional performance sandbox lets you explore optimizations for bragging rights.
+This is a mini‑project that introduces students to GPU programming with CUDA by building up to a fast matrix multiply.
+They will start with a CPU reference, write CUDA kernels, learn to reason about grids/blocks/threads, and finally add simple vectorization (SIMD) on the GPU.
+An optional performance sandbox lets students explore optimizations for bragging rights.

 class_type: Intro Computer Architecture
 authors: